 For those keen on hiking, you could get up Mount Sesean in about 1h from Batutumonga where you have a great view over the valley.
 I wasn’t really fortunate about the weather.
-This is the view you have from almost every homestay in Batutumonga.

 Not very far from Batutumonga you also have the splendid viewpoint of Tinimbayo, overlooking huge ricefields.

-The first one is the grave site (liang) of Loko Mata.
+Guided tour usually include a visit to the grave site (liang) of Loko Mata.
 Nothing unusual in Toraja, you will find plenty of similar sites on your way while exploring the area but I don’t remember having seen such a large boulder elsewhere.